Coefficient Quivers, $\mathbb{F}_1$-Representations, and Euler Characteristics of Quiver Grassmannians: Euler characteristics of quiver Grassmannians

 \subsection{Low-dimensional niceness results}

 In this subsection we give new proofs of results first published in \cite{irelli2011quiver,Haupt2012euler}.
+These new proofs fix apparent gaps in the proofs of Lemmas 6.3-6.4 of \cite{Haupt2012euler}, see the appendix at the end of this article for more details.
 In particular, we show that an $\mathbb{F}_1$-representation $M$ of $Q$ is nice if $\Gamma_M$ is either a tree or a (primitive) affine Dynkin quiver of type $\tilde{\mathbb{A}}_n$.
 We then apply these results to classify the representations of finite nice length when $Q$ is a pseudotree.

 \begin{rmk} Let $M$ be an $\FF_1$-representation of $Q$.
 Suppose that $S \subseteq \Gamma_M$ is a subquiver that is a deformation retract, and let $N$ denote the representation induced by the restriction of $c_M$ to $S$.
-Then $\Gamma_N = S$, $H_1(\Gamma_N) \cong H_1(\Gamma_M)$, and we can find a cycle basis for $\Gamma_N$ which is also a cycle basis for $\Gamma_M$.
-In other words, $H_1(\Gamma_N)$ and $H_1(\Gamma_M)$ correspond to the same subgroup of $\mathbb{Z}Q_1$.
+Then $\Gamma_N = S$, $H_1(\Gamma_N, \mathbb{Z}) \cong H_1(\Gamma_M, \mathbb{Z})$, and we can find a cycle basis for $\Gamma_N$ which is also a cycle basis for $\Gamma_M$.
+In other words, $H_1(\Gamma_N, \mathbb{Z})$ and $H_1(\Gamma_M, \mathbb{Z})$ correspond to the same subgroup of $\mathbb{Z}Q_1$.
 It follows that there is a commutative diagram

 where $\psi$ is an isomorphism, $\phi_M = \iota_1 \circ H_1(c_M)$ and $\iota_N = \iota_2 \circ H_1(c_N)$, where $\iota_1$ (resp. $\iota_2)$ is the inclusion of the image of $H_1(c_M)$ (resp. $H_1(c_N)$) into $\mathbb{Z}Q_1$.
 This allows us to identify $\operatorname{coker}(\iota_1\circ H_1(c_M))$ with $\operatorname{coker}(\iota_2\circ H_1(c_N))$, which in turn allows us to identify nice gradings of $M$ with nice gradings of $N$.
 We will make such identifications freely throughout this text. \end{rmk}